prpole/dissertation/chapter3/norris_capitalocene.md

-first thing Norris does in describing Hartrath’s painting is to delineate foreground and background, in Norris’s own landscapes, these distinctions break down, creating a sublimity that results precisely from surpassing the existing landscape aesthetic.
+first thing Norris does in describing Hartrath’s painting is to delineate foreground and background, in Norris’s own landscapes, these distinctions break down, creating a sublimity that results precisely from a recognition of human agency in the land.
 The vision goes beyond any limitations, reducing everything to “irrelevant details” in its
 wake: “Beyond Annixter’s, beyond Guadalajara, beyond the Lower Road, beyond Broderson Creek,” always further beyond.
 Individual landmarks